What is a calendar week?

 A calendar week is a seven-day period that runs from Sunday through Saturday, based on the standard calendar format used in the United States.
 Unlike a rolling 7-day period or custom workweek, a calendar week resets every Sunday and ends every Saturday—regardless of your company’s operating hours.

-For small business owners, understanding the calendar week is critical for tracking employee hours, calculating overtime, and aligning with federal and state wage and hour laws.
-With tools like Homebase, you can accurately track time by calendar week and ensure employees are paid fairly and legally.
+For small business owners, understanding the calendar week is useful for tracking employee hours, calculating overtime, and aligning with federal and state wage and hour laws.

 Why the calendar week matters for employers

-The calendar week is often used as a legal reference period for labor laws, including:
+While the calendar week is not used as a legal reference period for labor laws, it can be an easy way to structure your business for items such as:

 - Break and rest period tracking